“Shame derives its power from being unspeakable…Shame hates having words wrapped around it.

 - social withdrawal

-- feeling constantly threatened and that you always have to be on guard
+- feeling constantly threatened and that you always must be on guard

 - substance abuse